 c.
 Efficiency in frame and lens selection is strongly encouraged to minimize the length of time of the encounter.

 d.
 Adjustments and repairs may be made to a patient’s personal frames.
 Frame adjustments requiring close contact with the patient require the use of PPE (masks, hand hygiene).
-Eye protection is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 -Frames should be sanitized prior to making the adjustment/repair and tools must be sanitized after use (hands must be washed/sanitized, or gloves donned/doffed immediately before and after handling the patient’s glasses).